5HT/streams/README.md

 > observer:start().
 ```

 Start four streams.
-Later we will do this under supervision.
+Later we will do this under supervision in `ring` application.

 ```
 > writer:test(1).